Bologna Process: Hungary

 In Hungary, the Bologna system applies to those who began their university education in or after September 2006.
 One hundred and eight majors were available for selection (compared with over 400 in 2005), of which six are exempt from the bachelor's-master's division: law, human and veterinary medicine, dentistry, pharmacy and architecture.

 According to an online poll by the National Tertiary Education Information Centre, 65 percent of respondents thought it unnecessary to adopt the system.
 The new system provides less of a guarantee that students will obtain a master's degree, because many will complete their education after the three-year bachelor's degree.
 Students are expected to study more unrelated subjects during the first three years, due to the smaller number of majors.

 Iceland

 In Iceland, bachelor's degrees are usually three years in duration; master's degrees are two years, and doctoral degrees range from three to six years.

 Ireland

-In Ireland, bachelor's degrees are commonly three to four years in duration; master's and doctoral degrees are basically similar to those in the UK.
-Bachelor's degrees are first-cycle qualifications.
-Except for the MA at the Trinity College Dublin, a master's degree is always a postgraduate degree (teaching or research).
-The generic outcomes for Irish degrees are laid out in the 2003 National Framework of Qualifications.
-In 2006, Ireland was the first country to verify the compatibility of its national framework with that of the EHEA.
+Ireland was one of the original signatories of the Bologna declaration in 1999.
+The Irish National Framework of Qualifications (NFQ), launched in 2003, is the main framework used to describe Irish qualifications in relation to the Bologna three-cycle structure and the European Qualifications Framework.

+Under the NFQ, the Higher Certificate at Level 6 is a short-cycle higher education award; ordinary bachelor's degrees at Level 7 and honours bachelor's degrees and higher diplomas at Level 8 correspond to the first cycle; master's degrees and postgraduate diplomas at Level 9 correspond to the second cycle; and doctoral degrees and higher doctorates at Level 10 correspond to the third cycle.

+Ireland completed verification of the compatibility of the NFQ with the Framework for Qualifications of the European Higher Education Area in 2006.
+In 2020, Quality and Qualifications Ireland completed an updated national referencing report re-referencing the NFQ to both the EQF and the QF-EHEA.

+Ireland also has a National Framework for Doctoral Education, first published in 2015 and revised in 2023, which sets out national principles for doctoral education across Irish higher education institutions.